valyc0/opensearch_elastictl/README.md

 # opensearch_elastictl
-with nginx local and elastictl
+with filebeat logstash nginx local and elastictl